MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ## Overview of the day

 Today we are going to learn about Representational state transfer (REST) and what makes an API RESTful.
+We covered this topic briefly in the Bootcamp but over the next 2 weeks we'll be going into a lot more depth.
-We will use [Postman](https://www.postman.com/) to call some RESTful APIs and look in detail at the requests we send and responses we receive.
+Today we will use [Postman](https://www.postman.com/) to call some RESTful APIs and look in detail at the requests we send and responses we receive.

 ## Learning Objectives